sangeetbanik/BellaBeat_Analysis_Project/README.md

 ## 💬 Background
 Working for a high-tech company that makes health-focused products for women, I am a junior data analyst working on Bellabeat's marketing analysis team.
 This is a successful small company, which could be the next major player in the global smart device market.
 Urška Sršen, co-founder and Chief Creative Officer of Bellabeat, believes that analyzing fitness data from smart devices could uncover new growth opportunities.
 I will focus on one of the Bellabeat products to collect data from smart devices that understand how consumers use the product.
 The findings will serve as a basis for making recommendations on the direction that the company's marketing should take, which I will then present to the Bellabeat executive team.

+## ⚙ Approach/Steps
+### 1. Ask
+**Business Task -** analyze smart device usage data to gain insights into how consumers interact with non-Bellabeat smart devices, then choose one Bellabeat product to apply these insights to in your presentation.

+> Questions for guiding future marketing program:
+> 1. What are some trends in smart device usage?
+> 2. How could these trends apply to Bellabeat customers?
+> 3. How could these trends help influence Bellabeat marketing strategy?